-FileVis [23] is another visualization tool that shows code files represented individually as floating platforms around a central point, which represents the connectivity of the source code files (see Figure 9a).
-This system not only shows structural information, but also run-time information using a technique called Callstax to represent the calling structure of C code with colored stacks of blocks [124].
-Similarly, another tool shows full stack information of a trace using a 3D spiral representation to encode time series data in a compact and space efficient manner [122].
-For instance, Figure 9b shows a sample trace, where color indicates the routine being called, height indicates stack depth, and width indicates total run time.
+C code with colored stacks of blocks [124].
+Similarly, another tool shows full stack information of a trace using a 3D spiral representation to encode time-series data in a compact and space-efficient manner [122].
+For instance, Fig. 9b shows a sample trace, where color indicates the routine being called, height indicates the stack depth, and width indicates the total runtime.